iterative/mlem.ai/content/docs/command-reference/apply-remote.md

 # apply-remote

-Apply a model (deployed somewhere remotely) to a dataset.
-Resulting dataset will be saved as MLEM object to `output` if it is provided, otherwise will be printed.
+Apply a deployed-model (possibly remotely) to a dataset.
+The resulting dataset will be saved as a MLEM object to `output` if provided.
+Otherwise, it will be printed to `stdout`.

 ## Synopsis